anvil-ui/anvil/README.md

     the `flag` boolean value
 * `shadowLayer(radius, dx, dy, color)` - sets shadow layer of a TextView
 * `onTextChanged(textWatcher)` - binds a text watcher to an `EditText`.
-No `Anvil.render()` is called in this case, because you're likely to get an infinite recursion.
+No `Inkremental.render()` is called in this case, because you're likely to get an infinite recursion.
 * `text(StringBuilder)` - binds a string builder to the edit text, so when you change its contents - the edit text is changed, and if you type something